njacobson88/website/content/home/join.md

 * **Developing Apps for Mental Health.** Very few persons have access to care for their mental health.
 A major focus of this lab is creating digital solutions to assess and treat mental health problems.
 The main mental health problems that we treat are anxiety and depressive disorders, although there are opportunities to develop treatments for other types of mental health problems.
 These include smartphone-based and web-based applications.
 To date, we have created applications with more than 50,000 installs, and, consequently, this work can have profound and wide impact on persons daily lives.
 * Specific opportunities: writing and altering app code (in Java for Android and/or Swift for iOS); working on the server-side code for data management; creating design prototypes; marketing and promotion of applications; potential opportunities for manuscript writing

-Interested students should contact Nick directly (njacobson88@gmail.com).
+Interested students should contact Nick directly (Nicholas.C.Jacobson@dartmouth.edu).

 <br/><br/>
 <br/><br/>